EugeneZmeuk/questdb.io/docs/reference/api/influxdb.md

 trade,ticker=USD,id=9876 price=30,details="Latest price" 1638202821000000000
 ```

-The data of each row is serialized in a "pseudo-CSV" format where each line is
+Each row is serialized in a "pseudo-CSV" format where each line is composed of:
-composed of:

 - the table name
 - a comma followed by several comma-separated items of symbol type in the format